chromano/map-fusiontable/README.md

 application to your google account.
 When you open the URL above, you will be asked to click a button for giving access, this will open a new window, so please sure you have the "popup" unblocked.

+Also, make sure you have a fusion table called `SAMPLETEST` on your Google drive account.
+This table is supposed to have three columns: Text (STRING), Location (LOCATION) and Date (STRING).